mnlipp/osgi-getting-started/SimpleBundle.md

 }
 ```

 Our class "`HelloWorld`" is still not doing anything useful.
-But as it represents our service, the activator creates an instance in the `start` method and discards it again in the `stop` method.
+But as it represents our component, the activator creates an instance in the `start` method and discards it again in the `stop` method.

 If you simply add this class to your project, you'll get an error indicator, because the interface `BundleActivator` isn't known.
 As is usual in a Java project, classes that are not part of the JDK must be provided by a jar file that you add to the classpath of your project.
 Again, let's keep things simple.
 Download the jar that holds the interface from the [OSGi site](https://www.osgi.org/developer/downloads/), put it in a subdirectory of your project (usually called "`lib`") and add it to your classpath.